A lambing system concerns when lambing will occur (what season

 to be more condensed, because ewes and rams are most fertile

 during a fall mating season.
-Many ewes conceive during their
+Most ewes conceive during their

-first heat cycle and most will settle within two heat cycles,
+first heat cycle and almost all will settle within two heat cycles,

 resulting in a short 35-day lambing period.